f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Certificate Management
 ======================

-Device certificates and keys can be uploaded via the **Systems Settings > Device Certificates** page.
+Device certificates and keys use for device management can be created via the **Systems Settings > Device Certificates** page.

 .. image:: images/initial_setup_of_rseries_platform_layer/image21.png
   :align: center